carlwiedemann/carlwiedemann.github.io/md/2025-08-19-better-command-line-composability-with-ruby.md

 2025-08-19

 The Unix Philosophy of small, composable, text-based utilities gives us a lot of mileage.
 It's quite an elegant vehicle, to receive our next bespoke requirement as yet another piped command.
-But if you've done this enough you know what its like when that vehicle's mileage runs short.
+But if you've done this enough you know what it's like when that vehicle's mileage runs short.

 Usually it happens after we are piping things together quite handily.